Slippery Elm Summary:

 Slippery elm can be bought in bulk and made into topical poultices, mixed into a paste for a nutritious gruel, added to shakes, or bought pre-capsulated and taken that way.
 This is a great herb to keep around the house for its broad range of uses on inflammation and irritation.

-Inner bark (Collected in spring)
+Inner bark (New bark collected in spring)

 Liquid Extract (1:1) (60% ETOH)